 Faculty may be hired with a rank higher than assistant professor should circumstances and the candidate's record warrant it.
 Similarly, IHL policy permits the award of tenure at the time of hire.
-The University has a vested interest in attracting the best candidates to all levels of the
+The University has a vested interest in attracting the best candidates to all levels of the University.

-University.
 Given that some candidates may be tenured at other institutions and in keeping with IHL policy 403.0101, tenure may be granted to individuals who have held tenure at their previous institution.
 However, this option should be used with care.
 Awarding tenure at the time of hire may be more frequently appropriate for hires with administrative duties to avoid putting them in the position of evaluating those who will later evaluate their own tenure application.

 The relevant school promotion and tenure committee must be consulted, with adequate time to review the candidate's qualifications, regarding the award of either higher rank or tenure at the time of hire.
-Any institutional appointments waiving the probationary period for either tenure or promotion must be approved by the candidate's school during the hiring/negotiation process, and tenure for these faculty must be recommended by the President and approved by the Board.
+Any institutional appointments waiving the probationary period for either promotion or tenure must be approved by the candidate's school during the hiring/negotiation process, and tenure for these faculty must be recommended by the President and approved by the Board.

 5.7.2.
-Promotion in Teaching Track Positions
+Promotion in Teaching-Track Positions

 A five-year probationary period for a new assistant teaching professor or instructor provides time to demonstrate excellence in teaching and service prior to being promoted to the next rank.
 A notable exception to this probationary period applies to candidates whose initial appointment gave them credit for service prior to joining the University.
 Individuals with qualifications far exceeding the guidelines may receive consideration for early promotion.
 However, non-tenure-track faculty do not have any mandate to move towards promotion unless that candidate so desires.
 Given the nature of non-tenured positions, promotion should be considered a desirable goal rather than a mandate.
-In particular, non-tenure-track promotion from assistant teaching professor to associate teaching professor or from instructor to lecturer.
+In particular, non-tenure-track promotable faculty at the University are allowed to remain at the University even if there is no promotion from assistant teaching professor to associate teaching professor or from instructor to lecturer.